-Significant developments in the first quarter of 2020:
+Significant developments in the second quarter of 2020:

-• In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This has resulted in governments worldwide, including the Canadian and US governments, enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally and have resulted in an economic slowdown.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions however the success of these interventions is not currently determinable.
-See the Liquidity and Capital Resources section below for further detail.